-8.0 SIGNAGE CONSTRUCTION AND MAINTENANCE
+8.0 ADVERTISING DEVICE CONSTRUCTION AND MAINTENANCE

 - 8.1 Council reserves the right for uninterrupted access to the site at all times during construction. - 8.2 All Construction work and other associated activities are permitted only between 0630 hours and 1800 hours Monday to Saturday.
 No work is permitted on Sundays or public holidays.
 All requirements of the Environmental Protection Act 1994 and the Environmental Protection Regulation 2008 must be observed at all times. - 8.3 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the site. - 8.4 Any proposed works within the vicinity (or zone of influence) of existing Council infrastructure will not adversely affect the integrity of the infrastructure.
-Any restoration works required on existing Council infrastructure as a result of proposed works will be at developer's expense. - 8.5 The (Digital Roof Sign) must be designed and certified by a Registered Professional Engineer of Queensland and constructed in accordance with the requirements of the Queensland Development Code and the Building Code of Australia. - 8.6 All conduits, wiring, switches or other control apparatus installed on an Advertising Device must be concealed from general view, with control apparatus secured in a manner to prevent unauthorised entry and display setting tampering. - 8.7 All electrical services and systems must comply with Australian and New Zealand Standard AS/NZS 3000:2007 "Electrical Installations".
+Any restoration works required on existing Council infrastructure as a result of proposed works will be at developer's expense.

-8.8 All signage must be maintained at all times on the premises by the owner of the premises to the same standard as it was when it was installed, and, be maintained in a safe, clean, condition that does not adversely impact the visual amenity.
+- 8.5 The (Digital Billboard Sign) must be designed and certified by a Registered Professional Engineer of Queensland and constructed in accordance with the requirements of the Queensland Development Code and the Building Code of Australia. - 8.6 All structural components of the proposed sign that are subjected to flood inundation during a one per cent (1%) annual exceedance probability flood event must be designed and constructed using suitable flood resilient materials and be designed to withstand the forces associated with flood waters and debris loading. - 8.7 All electrical components associated with the sign must be designed and installed at such a height that they are a minimum of 500 millimetres above a one per cent (1%) Annual exceedance probability flood level. - 8.8 All conduits, wiring, switches or other control apparatus installed on an Advertising Device must be concealed from general view, with control apparatus secured in a manner to prevent unauthorised entry and display setting tampering. - 8.9 All electrical services and systems must comply with Australian and New Zealand Standard AS/NZS 3000:2007 "Electrical Installations". - 8.10 All advertising devices must be maintained at all times on the premises by the owner of the premises to the same standard as it was when it was installed, and be maintained in a safe, clean, condition that does not adversely impact the visual amenity.